A keyword is a descriptive word used to indicate the content of a document, book, album, or other type of media.

 Subjects (or subject headings)

-When you do a subject search in the catalog, only the subject field of each record is searched.
+When you do a subject search in the Worldcat Discovery system, only the subject field of each record is searched.

 In the Lyman Beecher Brooks Library catalog, the subject headings are created by the Library of Congress.
 They use controlled vocabulary to group items into topics.
 Often, their subject categories won't line up with the keyword list you have developed.
 For example, a subject search for "autobiography" will return different results than a search for "personal narrative."
-Be sure to check the subject listings in the catalog record of any material that meets your research needs.
+Be sure to check the subject listings in the catalog record of any material that meets your research needs to see if there are other titles that may be of use.

 In the sample catalog entry below, the book has several subjects listed.
 Clicking on the subject hyperlinks will take you other materials that are categorized in the same way.